trungtran1234/leetcode_helper_bot/README.md

-# LeetCode Practice Discord Bot
+# LeetCode Practice Discord Bot (Currently disabled to save AWS credit)
 ## ***[Click here to invite the bot to your server!](https://discord.com/oauth2/authorize?client_id=1140431775793938534&permissions=93184&scope=bot)***

 ## High-speed study companion bot for mastering LeetCode's Blind 75.
 Built around strategic problem-solving approaches, this bot is designed to help you tackle LeetCode's Blind 75 questions, focusing on methods and techniques rather than specific code solutions.